-Physics and astronomy professor Enrique Galvez was named an Optical Society Fellow for his outstanding research, development of educational optics laboratories, and involviement of undergraduates in research.
+Physics and astronomy professor Enrique Galvez was named an Optical Society Fellow for his outstanding research, development of educational optics laboratories, and involvement of undergraduates in research.

 Renowned author Jonathan Franzen speaks to students in the Living Writers course.
-Discussion and a Q&A covered topics ranging from Franzen's personal life to his book Freedom: A Novel, which students read prior to the visit.
+Discussion and a Q&A session covered topics ranging from Franzen's personal life to his book Freedom: A Novel, which students read prior to Franzen's visit.

-1000% Classes taught by faculty who are leaders in their fields
+Classes taught by faculty who are leaders in their fields

-9:1 Student-to-faculty ratio
+Student-to-faculty ratio

+Zero

-Zero Classes taught by teaching assistants
+Classes taught by teaching assistants

-95% Retention rate

-(students returning as sophomores)
+Retention rate (students returning as sophomores)

 SCHOLARS PROGRAMS

-Colgate offers Scholars Programs for first-year students based on qualities demonstrated in their admissions applications.
+Colgate offers scholars programs for first-year students based on qualities demonstrated in their admissions applications.
 All of these students receive valuable support toward learning, research, and global travel as they begin their Colgate life.

 Alumni Memorial Scholars

-Students with an exceptional academic record who will thrive by contributing to the intellectual community
+Students with an exceptional academic record and who will thrive by contributing to the intellectual community

-Office of Undergraduate Studies Scholars Students who have shown creativity, determination, and intellect in the face of significant challenges
+Office of Undergraduate Studies Scholars

+Students who have shown creativity, determination, and intellect in the face of significant challenges

-Geography professor Peter Klepeis discusses the in which the environment sustainability initiatives affect emotion in GEOG 306: The Geography of Happiness.
+Geography professor Peter Klepeis discusses the ways in which the environment and sustainability initiatives affect emotion in GEOG 306: The Geography of Happiness.